cfhirsch/adventofcode2023/README.md

 -- Part Two:
 In this part I setup a dictionary whose keys are card ids, and whose values are the current numbers of cards with that id.
 Then I simply iterated through the input lines, and updated card counts based on the number of winning numbers.
 Finally I summed up the card counts to get the answer.

+- Dec 5

+-- Part One:
+Parsing the input was tedious and I'm sure I could have done that part more elegantly.
+Once that was done though, the process of mapping inputs to outputs was straightforward.
+Specifically, when mapping, say, seed to soil, look for an entry where source_range_start <= seed <= source_range_start + range_length.
+If one exists, then return destination_range_start + seed - source_range_start.
+Otherwise return seed.

+I suppose there might be a "fluid" way to do the sequence of seed -> soil -> .. -> location.